Magnetic Resonance Imaging

 To add a clinical site for this program, the applicant will request approval of a radiology administrator to complete clinical hours at their hospital/facility and send the following information to the program coordinator to initiate an affiliation agreement:

-For information related to the application, admission materials, or loans, please contact:
+Contact for information related to the application, admission

 East Tennessee State University